-From day of delivery, you have 101 nights to decide if you love your new bed.
+From the day of delivery, you have 101 nights to decide if you love your new bed.
 Yogabed does ask that you give it a minimum of 30 days for your body to get used to your new bed.
-After that, if for some reason you decide that you don’t want to keep Yogabed, contact Marpac and they’ll have someone come pick the mattress up for free, and refund your purchase.
-Just make sure that the manufacturing tags are still attached and there aren’t any rips, tears, or pet hair on the mattress.
+After that, if for some reason you decide that you don’t want to keep Yogabed, contact Marpac, and they’ll have someone come pick the mattress up for free, and refund your purchase.
+Just make sure that the manufacturing tags are still attached, and there aren’t any rips, tears or pet hair on the mattress.

 Marpac also backs the mattress with a 10-year warranty, which is pretty standard for the online mattress space.

 Yogabed is priced a little higher than the the typical all-foam bed-in-a-box.
 Here’s how pricing breaks down by size.

 However, like most other online mattress companies, Yogabed tends to play the coupon game.
 During major holidays and randomly throughout the year, they will offer discounts on their products.
 You can check here on Yogabed’s website for current promotions.
 They don’t always have a mattress coupon/deal, but they are pretty regular with offering some sort of discount.